TonPlaygramBot/TonPlaygramWebApp/README.md

   pkg-config
 ```

+Without these libraries the `canvas` module cannot compile and `npm test` will
-The setup script installs these packages automatically and then runs
+fail.
+The setup script installs them automatically and then runs
 `npm run install-all` to install all Node.js dependencies.
 Run it once before
 executing the tests or when installing the project on a new system.